Shindawn/Shindawn/README.md

 🌟 Currently working on: Construct Ease - an attendance and payroll processing solution for construction projects

-🔧 Languages & Tools: C#, Dart, VB.NET, HTML, CSS, JavaScript, PHP,
+🔧 Languages & Tools: C#, Tailwind, Figma, JavaScript, PHP, Python

 🚀 Passionate about building innovative solutions like PostPet - a pet-sharing platform, and AR anatomy visualizer for medical education